-The stone circle is around 300m from the main car park.
+The stone circles are around 300m from the main car park.
 It is a further 150m to the Old Farmyard, where the Alexander Keiller Museum, shop, café and other facilities are based.

 Blue Badge holders in cars can park for free in the main car park and the high street car park, which is closer to the stone circles).
 It is advisable to arrive early to ensure a disabled parking space as these fill up very quickly.
 (Please note: the restrictions on vehicles above adapted for sleeping also apply to Blue Badge holders).